 • Pupils explore the gallery and a particular subject focus

-• Pupils then move to a workshop room to engrave lines into the acetate, roll ink onto the surface, and print the plate with a professional printing press.
+• Pupils roll ink onto the surface and print the acetate using a professional printing press.

 Learning objectives: